andyzhp234/QuickChat/documentations/design.md

 # spend some time finding http-only cookies, but realized that I can find them in client (broswer) as javascript can't find it.

 # Difficulties: Websocket connection is fails on incognition mode. trying to find out why...

+# Why should I deploy my website frontend to Netlify instead of having my main server serving the static file that is build from the frontend?

+# Netlify offers: Easy site analytics, Globally distributed CDN,

+# Why did I deploy my website to railways.app?

+# Problem with approach above: If I deployed frontend to netlify and backend to railways.app.
+The frontend and backend will have different domain name.

+# this will leads to issue such as CORS and cookies needs to be set secure: true and sameSite to none.
+Which is potentially more dangerous.

+# Solutions: